HaToan/CVEs/starcharge/README.md

 [Suggested description]
-StarCharge Artemis AC Charger 7-22 kW v1.0.4 was discovered to contain a stack overflow via the cgiMain function at download.cgi.
+StarCharge Artemis AC Charger 7–22 kW v1.0.4 contains a stack overflow vulnerability in the cgiMain function of download.cgi, triggered by using the Content-Length value as the buffer size.

 [Vulnerability Type]
 Buffer Overflow